swashbuck1r/quickstart-tools/README.md

 ## Building and publishing this container image

-The [.cloudbees/workflows/workflow.yaml](.cloudbees/workflows/workflow.yaml) workflow definition shows how to use CloudBees to build the [Dockerfile](./Dockerfile) definition into a container image and publish it to a container registry.
+The [.cloudbees/workflows/workflow.yaml](.cloudbees/workflows/workflow.yaml) workflow definition shows how to use CloudBees to build the [Dockerfile](./Dockerfile) definition into a container image and publish it to a container registry using the [Kaniko](https://docs.cloudbees.com/docs/cloudbees-saas-platform/latest/deploy-tools/kaniko) action.

 ```
 apiVersion: automation.cloudbees.io/v1alpha1